w3c/wcag-act-rules/content/rules/b49b2e/proposed.md

 </html>
 ```

-#### Passed Example 6
+#### Passed Example 5

-<a class="example-link" title="Passed Example 6" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/b49b2e/910c8881245425846a502b38758fff7db5c213ef.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/b49b2e/910c8881245425846a502b38758fff7db5c213ef.html">Open in a new tab</a>

-Heading marked up with `role="heading"` that describes the topic or purpose of the following [palpable content][].
+Heading marked up with `role="heading"` that describes the topic or purpose of the following [perceivable content][].
 The heading is positioned off screen but is [included in the accessibility tree][].

 ```html
 <html lang="en">